-After July 1, 2013, all ACGME site visits will be either Full or Focused site visits.
-The ACGME will use Focused visits (1) to conduct a timely, in-depth exploration of a potential problem arising out of the RRC’s review of the annual accreditation data; (2) to assess the merits of a complaint against a program, and (3) for other circumstances as deemed appropriate by the RRC.
+The ACGME uses Focused visits: (1) to conduct a timely, in-depth explorations of potential problems arising out of a Review Committee’s review of annually-submitted accreditation data; and (2) to assess the merits of a complaint or for other circumstances as requested by a specific Review Committee.

+What is the role of the ACGME field staff members who conduct accreditation site visits?
 Accreditation site visits for programs and sponsoring institutions are conducted by members of the ACGME field staff.
-These field representatives are professional site visitors employed by the ACGME.
-Biographical sketches outlining their professional background and tenure with the ACGME can be found on the ACGME website.
+The members of the field staff are professional site visitors employed by the ACGME.
+Biographical sketches outlining their professional backgrounds and tenure with the ACGME are available on the ACGME website.

 What happens during the site visit?